 Rockfish Conservation Project

-In British Columbia, land of the famous salmon, it’s tough for other fish to make a splash.
+In British Columbia – land of the famous salmon – it’s tough for other fish to make a splash.
 But around the Southern Gulf Islands, another fish is making waves through the hard work of local scientists and conservation groups.
 The Rockfish Conservation Project started through a partnership between the Galiano Conservancy Association, the Valdes Island Conservancy, and the University of Victoria School of Environmental Studies, to raise the profile of BC’s imperiled rockfish.
-It’s an effort that started out small in 2011 when rockfish declines observed around the Southern Gulf Islands galvanized the Galiano Conservancy into action.
-We decided to coordinate a SCUBA survey in 2011 to assess rockfish numbers inside and outside some of Galiano’s Rockfish Conservation Areas.
+It’s an effort that started out small in 2011 when a decline in rockfish was observed around the Southern Gulf Islands causing the Galiano Conservancy to jump into action.
+We coordinated a SCUBA survey in 2011 to assess rockfish numbers inside and outside some of Galiano’s Rockfish Conservation Areas.
 GCA biologist at that time, Lia Chalifour, led this effort and results of this survey found more rockfish outside of the Conservation Areas than inside.
-This was a preliminary finding, though, which created a host of new questions and avenues to explore.
+This preliminary finding created a host of new questions and avenues to explore.
 The project grew from 2014 through 2019 thanks to support from Environment and Climate Change Canada’s Habitat Stewardship Program.

 Reaching Out to the Fishing Community

 In 2014, Masters student Darienne Lancaster, from University of Victoria Environmental Studies, put shore-mounted trail cameras around Galiano Island and other Southern Gulf Islands to count recreational fishers fishing inside rockfish conservation areas.
 Our focus on public outreach expanded as she then conducted dockside surveys to assess recreational fishers’ knowledge of rockfish and Conservation Area regulations.